 Last Updated on

-Luxury Fish Pie with Rosti Topping inspired by Delia with White Wine Pairing.
+Easy Luxury Fish Pie with Rosti Topping inspired by Delia.

 Ever wondered how to pair white wine with fish?
 I’m busy experimenting to see if I can do better than just reaching for a bottle of Chardonnay.
 And, as it’s National Seafood Week, I’ve indulged myself by making a luxury fish pie with a rosti topping and opening not one, but two bottles of white wine to see what works best.
 What of the rosti topping?
 Well, I am not the tidiest cook in the world and I’ve never managed to perfect piping potatoes to make those pretty scallop effects.
 I was browsing through my recipe books looking for some inspiration when I discovered Delia’s fish pie with a rosti and caper topping.